scipp/scippneutron/docs/developer/file-formats/sqw.md

   - Experimental settings such as sample rotation.
 One {class}`SqwIXExperiment <scippneutron.io.sqw.SqwIXExperiment>` per [run](#Runs).
 * - pix
   - metadata
-  - Information about the pixel data. largely hidden and automated in ScippNeutron.
+  - Information about the pixel data.
+Largely hidden and automated in ScippNeutron.
 * - pix
   - data_wrap
   - 'Pixel' data, i.e., binned observations as a function of momentum and energy transfer.
 Stored as a $9 \times N$ array with [rows](https://github.com/pace-neutrons/Horace/blob/master/documentation/add/05_file_formats.md):